nwdigitalradio/Winlink4Linux/PITCHME.md

 ### paclink-unix - composing & reading messages

 * Enables composing/reading of Winlink messages using most email clients
-  * mutt is a great text based email client written by Michael Elkins
+  * mutt is a great text based email client.
-    * "All mail clients suck.
-This one just sucks less."
 * I use k9-mail (https://k9mail.github.io/) on Android Nexus 7 tablet
-* Platform independent, mail client needs to support IMAP
+* Supports most Email clients that have IMAP support.
+  * Internet Message Access Protocol is an Internet standard protocol used by e-mail clients to retrieve e-mail messages from a mail server over a TCP/IP connection.

 #VSLIDE